fizzbee-io/website/content/design/tutorials/quick-start.md

 ## Add Durability and Ephemeral Annotations
-In our design, the `version` is a durable state, and the `cache` is ephemeral.
+In our design, the `version` is a durable state and the `cache` is ephemeral.
 In FizzBee, by default all state are assumed to be durable.
 To mark the `cache` as ephemeral, we just need to set an annotation.

 ```python